Updated on

-Clinical manifestations of MS often exhibit slowly and gradually, with symptoms occurring periodically over several months or years.
-Since the symptoms are vague in most cases, patients with MS often do not seek treatment until later in the disease process.
-Other patients, however, experience MS with rapid and progressive deterioration in neurologic function.
-MS symptoms can vary with each patient and may include any of the following:
+Clinical manifestations of MS often appear slowly and gradually, with symptoms occurring periodically over several months or years.
+Since the symptoms are vague in most cases, patients with MS usually do not seek treatment until later in the disease process—other patients, however, experience MS with rapid and progressive deterioration in neurological function.

 • Vision changes